Yes, New Orleans is a safe city. You shouldn’t experience any trouble on a one-off visit, except in rare cases.

-Is New Orleans Safe to Visit?
-(The facts.)
+Is New Orleans Safe to Visit Right Now?

 The city was devastated by Katrina in 2005.
 More than 80% of the city was flooded, thousands died and there was more than a 50% decline in population.
 The homeless population, following the hurricane, doubled to 12,000 people – 1 in 25 people in New Orleans were homeless.

 Things have improved greatly since then though.
-In 2018, UNITY of Greater New Orleans reported a homeless population of 1,188 people.
 Numerous neighbourhood and community organisations have helped work towards the redevelopment of the city, and the homeless population has fallen to a 10th of what it was at its peak.